nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/debugging-automation-chains.md

 3. Enable the traces for this chain, if they are disabled.
 If they're already enabled, skip to next step.
 4. On the user interface of the Nuxeo Platform, drop one or a few files in a workspace via the HTML 5 drag'n drop feature and create them directly (smart import).
     This action uses in background the chain `FileManager.ImportInSeam`.
-5. Go to the chain documentation page again:&nbsp;[http://localhost:8080/nuxeo/site/automation/doc/traces?opId=FileManager.ImportInSeam](http://localhost:8080/nuxeo/site/automation/doc/traces?opId=FileManager.ImportInSeam).
+5. Go to the chain documentation page again: [http://localhost:8080/nuxeo/site/automation/doc/traces?opId=FileManager.ImportInSeam](http://localhost:8080/nuxeo/site/automation/doc/traces?opId=FileManager.ImportInSeam).
 6. Click on the **Get traces** link.
     The latest execution of the chain, with all the parameters values, is displayed in your browser (or downloaded on your computer, depending on your browser's settings).